aws-samples/duomfa-with-amazon-cognito/README.md

 $ cd duomfa-with-amazon-cognito
 ```
 ###### Create Duo account and application
 Follow the [first steps] to create Duo account and an application to protect from Duo dashboard.
-If you already have an account then agnore this step and move to the next one.
+If you already have an account then agnore this step and move to the next one../running
 After creating the application, note the integration key, secret key and API hostname then follow the steps in [generate akey] and note the generated string.
 You will need these three keys in the next step.

 ![Duo App Screenshot](img/duo-app.png?raw=true "Duo Application")